awsdocs/aws-doc-sdk-examples/gov2/iam/README.md

 - _USER-NAME_ is the name of the user to delete.

 The unit test accepts a similar value in _config.json_.

+### ListAccessKeys/ListAccessKeysv2.go

+This example

+`go run ListAccessKeysv2.go -u USER-NAME -m MAX-KEYS`

+- _USER-NAME_ is the name of the user for which the keys are listed.
+- _MAX-KEYS_ is the maximum number of keys to display.
+  If this value is negative, the code example sets it to 10.

+The unit test accepts similar values in _config.json_.

 ### ListAdmins/ListAdminsv2.go